Arlington

 clusters, and depending on the conditions, maybe even a nebula or two.
 Light

 pollution is a major factor here, but we'll do our best.
-The Moon rises after
+Venus is still

 phase) and will make a great sight in any telescope or binoculars.
 We'll look